 - Step 7: Select the Center and Point Circle tool.
-Move the cursor to the approximate center of the circles, then push the LMB.
+Move the cursor to the approximate center of the circles, then press the LMB.
 Move the cursor away from this point, thus increasing the size of the circle.
 When the circle appears approximately the correct size, push the LMB again.
 Draw two concentric circles near the right end of the base rectangle as shown in Figure 3-51.
 Don't worry about the circles' diameters. - Step 8: Your sketch should look similar to the one pictured in Figure 3-51, although the dimension locations and values may be different.
-The two short lines should be labeled with = 2.
-The two lines of the angle tab and the thickness of the plate should be labeled with = 1.
-The = subscripts, 1 and 2, may be different. - Step 9: Because the dimensions shown above do not match our design intent, we will use the Normal dimension tool to add the appropriate dimensions.
+The two shorter lines of the "L-shape" should be labeled with =2.
+The two longer lines of the angle tab and the thickness of the plate should be labeled with =1.
+The numbers 1 and 2 may be reversed. - Step 9: Because the dimensions shown above do not match our design intent, we will use the Normal dimension tool to add the appropriate dimensions.
 Note that as you add dimensions, others disappear.
 Creo Parametric will show only enough dimensions to completely define the shape.
 Dim dimensions are referred to as weak dimensions.
 Normal text dimensions are referred to as strong dimensions.
 All dimensions should be strong before you complete any drawing or sketch.